Small town in southern Mexico hosts thousands of migrants

 Mexico has issued about 77,000 transit passes to Venezuelans so far this year, most of them in the last three months.
 Like Nicaraguans and Cubans, Venezuelans are hard to deport, both for Mexico and the United States.

-Mexico’s National Immigration Institute did not respond to requests by The A.P. about how the camp will be managed after the new U.S program.
+Mexico’s National Immigration Institute did not respond to requests by the AP about how the camp will be managed after the new U.S. program.
 In the face of the lack of official information, rumors and tensions run high.

 Martinica, the Nicaraguan immigrant, says officials stopped issuing passes for a while “after a dispute in which some Venezuelans offended a police officer.”